 BTEC - changing perceptions

-BTEC is a world-leading vocational qualification, chosen by hundreds of thousands of students each year to help them get into higher education or put them on the path to a career.
-With the education landscape changing rapidly, and more young people than ever going to university with a BTEC, learning company Pearson appointed AML to create a campaign that would trigger reappraisal among students and their parents towards BTEC.
+BTEC is a world-leading vocational qualification, chosen by hundreds of thousands of students each year to help them get into higher education or put them on the path to a career (I can vouch for it!).

 A national campaign